-The macOS Monterey beta is plagued by a variety of bugs and performance issue which means those of you weighing a move to the pre-release software should proceed with caution.
+The macOS Monterey beta is plagued by a variety of bugs and performance issues.

 Apple’s pushed its next macOS operating system into beta testing and macOS Monterey will stay there until the stable release arrives in the fall.

-The first version of the macOS Monterey beta includes new features and performance enhancements which means there are plenty of reasons to give it a try on your Mac.
+The macOS Monterey beta includes new features and performance enhancements which means there are plenty of reasons to give it a try on your Mac today.

 On the flip side, the macOS Monterey beta has its fair share of problems.
-This isn’t surprising given that it’s unfinished software and pre-release software is almost always riddled with issues.
+This isn’t surprising given that it’s unfinished software and pre-release software is typically riddled with issues.

 Those of you who are interested in trying the macOS Monterey beta need to understand what you’re getting into before you tap download.
-And those of you using the beta need to know where to find fixes and ongoing feedback about the software’s performance.
+And those of you using the beta should know where to find fixes and ongoing feedback about the software’s performance.

 - macOS Monterey Beta Problems